navid-hz/onboarding-frontend-intern/README.md

 }
 ```

-3. Update the Storybook story to provide controls for each prop:
+3. **Update the Storybook story to provide controls for each prop**:

 ```js
 import React from "react";